.Cold winter camp was not my favourite until I completed my current set up to keep myself warm in those nights.

 #1.
 Heated Chair

-Many nights, sitting by the campfire, my face and front of the body was warm but I could feel coldness coming from behind.
+Many nights, sitting by the campfire, my face and the front of my body were warm but I could feel coldness coming from behind.
 The thin canvas on my camp chair was good for ventilation in the summer.
 But in winter, you’ll need something more insulated.

 This Kuma Lazy Bear Chair is not only big and thick, it is also heated!